open-craft/jsinput-vectordraw/README.md

 * `type`: Supported values are `"vector"` (default) and `"segment"`.
 When set to `"segment"`, the vector is drawn without the arrow.
+* `length_units`: Length units to be displayed in the 'Vector Properties' box (eg. `"mm"`).
+Defaults to no units.
+* `length_factor`: The factor by which to multiply the length before displaying it in the 'Vector Properties' box.
+Note that the factor is only applied for display purposes and is ignored in grade checks.
+Defaults to `1`.
+* `base_angle`: The value to subtract from the vector angle before displaying it in the 'Vector Properties' box.
+Useful for excercises such as 'box on an incline'.
+Note that the base angle is only subtracted from the actual angle for display porposes and is ignored in grade checks.
+Defaults to `0`.

 #### points